 - This training is for new charter schools or new employees of charter/private schools.
 It is designed to assist participants in the essential operation of their school breakfast and lunch programs.
 Topics covered include approving free/reduced-price meal applications, meal pattern requirements, meal counting and claiming, and policies and procedures.
 School Meals Certification for Additional 6 Cent Reimbursement

 - This session introduces the menu certification process necessary to receive the additional 6 cent per lunch meal additional reimbursement, and the Excel templates that must be utilized.
 This is an introductory overview of the certification tools and menu certification process.
-USDA Menu Certification of Compliance
+USDA Menu Certification of Compliance and Spreadsheets

 includes worksheets and instructions for menus, nutrient assessment, and lunch and breakfast certification.
 View instructions for transferring data from USDA Certification Tools on the USDA website